 A student will not be placed in a site where they meet one or more of the following criteria:

-*At the discretion of the EL Coordinator, students who have been placed for a previous rotation or employed in a hospital facility or organization may be considered for a placement at that facility or organization as long as the rotation differs from the student’s previous job description, and there is willingness by the preceptor.
+*At the discretion of the EL Office, students who have been placed for a previous rotation or employed in a hospital facility or organization may be considered for a placement at that facility or organization.
+This is assessed by the EL Office on a case-by-case basis.

 Students may start employment with their site/preceptor, if offered, only after they have completed all course requirements for their assigned placement.